 Take Starbucks coffee, as an example.
 The coffee is not good (and this doesn’t just come from me.
-There’s a report from CBS News citing the taste as only marginally better than Mcdonald’s and there are lots of other folks who turn up in a websearch who swear Starbucks is bad coffee).
+There’s a report from CBS News citing the taste as only marginally better than Mcdonald’s and there are lots of other folks who turn up in a websearch who swear Starbucks is a bad product).
 But, are you really buying a cup of coffee when you buy Starbucks or are you buying a lifestyle?
 While many might say the coffee is bad, most agree the lifestyle is to be emulated — after all, you can hardly pick up a celebrity magazine without seeing a star slurping down a cup of the brew.
 Plus, Starbucks is a good corporate citizen, supporting fair trade and the community and treating its employees fairly.
 Even when those aspects of the brand might not appeal to a consumer, the advantage of Starbucks over its competitors is that it represents a “third place” that is comfortable with free WIFI, unfettered access to bathrooms and power, as well as unlimited time to use the facilities.

 Or, look at Mcdonald’s itself.
 They produce heart-stopping food laden with salt, fat, and cholesterol that’s objectively bad for us.
 A movie even showed the effects of a steady diet composed of McDonald’s fook called Supersize Me (see below).
 Yet, the company has no shortage of customers primarily due to the incredibly low price charged for its food.
 I mean, a hamburger costs less than an apple at the restaurant and provides a more filling alternative.